jassakoch/Text-Editor/readme.md

 ## Description

-The Jate Text Editor is a progressive web application (PWA) designed to provide a reliable and efficient text editing experience in the browser, with or without an internet connection.
-Built as a single-page application, it leverages IndexedDB for data persistence and operates flawlessly offline.
+The Jate Text Editor is a progressive web application (PWA) designed for text editing experience in the browser, with or without an internet connection.
+Built as a single-page application, it leverages IndexedDB for perserving data.
 This project showcases advanced web technologies and the implementation of data storage with the idb package.

 - **Motivation:** To create a robust text editor for developers to write notes or code snippets.
 - **Why This Project:** To demonstrate the power of PWAs and data persistence in modern web applications.